 National Parks and Wildlife Service prepared a Master Plan to address these challenges and to guide how it could better manage visitation whilst protecting the natural and cultural values of the place.
 This plan was placed on public exhibition in 2016 with over 150 responses received.
 The plan was finalised and approved in 2017.

 The Master Plan identified and assessed visitor needs, the impact of increasing use on the natural environment and managing the sustainable use of Wattamolla.
-The plan guides the enhancement of the precinct to meet rapidly escalating visitor expectations and proposes a range of measures including traffic and parking upgrades, enhanced landscaping and improved treatment system and public amenities.
+The plan guides the enhancement of the precinct to meet rapidly escalating visitor expectations and proposes a range of measures including traffic and parking upgrades, enhanced landscaping an improved waste water treatment system and public amenities.
 The implementation of the plan has been staged based on prioritised actions and cost.

-A number of key upgrades proposed by the masterplan have been completed.
-The onsite sewerage treatment system was upgraded in 2016-17 and a new amenities block completed in December 2019.
+A number of key upgrades proposed by the master plan have been completed.
+The onsite sewerage treatment system was upgraded in 2016-17, and a new amenities block completed in December 2019.
 Both these projects have made a substantial contribution to improving visitor amenity and environmental outcomes within the precinct.

 The next stage of upgrade works will commence on 26 April 2021 and will include: